hernanbari/pylissom/README.md

 The [LISSOM](http://homepages.inf.ed.ac.uk/jbednar/rflissom_small.html) family of self-organizing computational models aims to replicate the detailed development of the visual cortex of humans.

 PyLissom is a Pytorch extension implementing the LISSOM networks.
 It's split in two parts: the core nn and optim packages, which implement the LISSOM network itself, and the datasets, models, and utils packages.
-Some of the datasets, models and utils of PyLissom were inspired by [Topographica](http://ioam.github.io/topographica/index.html), a former implementation of LISSOM networks oriented in its design to the neuroscience community.
-Instead, PyLissom was designed as a hybrid use case for the machine learning and the neuroscience communities.
+Some of the datasets, models and utils of PyLissom were inspired by [Topographica](http://ioam.github.io/topographica/index.html), a former implementation of the LISSOM networks oriented in its design to the neuroscience community.
+Instead, PyLissom was designed for a hybrid use case of the machine learning and the neuroscience communities.

 Getting Started